peterneave/vscode/README.md

 This presentation is open source and available on [Github](https://github.com/peterneave/vscode-slidedeck).

-You can view this presentation at 🔗[neave.dev/vscode-slidedeck](https://neave.dev/vscode-slidedeck)
+You can view this presentation at 🔗[neave.dev/vscode-slidedeck](https://neave.dev/vscode-slidedeck), [PowerPoint](https://neave.dev/vscode-slidedeck/README.pptx) and [PDF](https://neave.dev/vscode-slidedeck/README.pptx)

 ## Inbuilt Features